edwinb/Idris2-boot/docs/tutorial/typesfuns.rst

 help document a function by making the purpose of an argument more clear.

-There is much more to say about implicit arguments and how they can be used in practice.
-We will return to this in Section :ref:`sect-multiplicities`
+The names of implicit arguments are in scope in the body of the function, although they cannot be used at run time.
+There is much more to say about implicit arguments - we will discuss the question of what is available at run time, among other things, in Section :ref:`sect-multiplicities`

 Note: Declaration Order and ``mutual`` blocks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~